roalyr/GDTLancer/README.md

 The game is designed to be as performance-friendly as possible.
 It should run on any hardware that satisfies basic requirements.
 FPS can be adjusted with the internal render quality.
-For example, game runs at 60 FPS on ThinkPad x230 at 70% render quality
+For example, game runs at 60 FPS on ThinkPad x230 or Motorola G60 at 70-100% render quality.
-and 60+ FPS on Motorola G60 at 100% quality.

 Reuirements are as follows: